What is a 4 Point Inspection?

 Insurance companies often require a 4 Point Inspection in order for the home buyer or homeowner to receive (or maintain) homeowners insurance.
 The insurance company’s concern is that there may be conditions existing in an older home that coul be a potential liability for them.
 A 4 Point Inspection gives the insurance company a better idea of the home they’re insuring.

 Insurance companies have become much more strict on the qualifications and certifications of inspectors who perform 4 Point Inspections on their homes.
 Don’t waste your hard earned money, hire a proven 4 Point Inspection company like Pensacola Insurance Inspections.
-With over 40,000 satisfied inspection customers we would be honored to have the opportunity to serve you next!
+With thousands of inspections completed for satisfied customers we would be honored to have the opportunity to serve you next!
 Call (850) 417-7934 to schedule your 4 Point Inspection today!

 The four point inspection covers four main components of the home.
 These components include: 1) the Roof system, 2) the Plumbing system, 3) the Electrical system, and 4) the Heating and Air systems.